IBM-Cloud/vnf-samples/pdns-mongo-nodejs/dns-mongo-nodejs.md

 The article below illustrates an example to access your application using a public domain name service (DNS).

 Public Domain name service has advantages over accessing your application using ip address, as ip addresses are hard to remember.
 There are security enhancements in DNS servers.
-DNS servers that have been designed for security purposes.
+DNS servers are designed for security purposes.
 They usually ensure that attempts to hack your server environment are thwarted before entry into your machines.

 **Create a domain name in IBM Cloud**